Dr. William B. Kurtz is a board-certified, fellowship-trained orthopedic surgeon who specializes in hip and knee replacements.

 Dr. Kurtz currently serves on the TOA board, the Faith Family Medical Center board, the Conformis surgical advisor board for both the customer knee and custom hip replacements.
 He has developed both knee and hip replacement implants and holds over 14 patents.
 He is a member of the American Academy of Orthopedic Surgeons, the American Academy of Hip and Knee Surgeons, the Society of Arthritic Joint Surgery, the Mid-America Orthopedic Society, the Tennessee Orthopedic Society and the Vanderbilt Orthopedic Society.
 He has continued involvement in scientific research throughout his career.
 He published his study on the effects of bony impingement on range of motion in total hip arthroplasty in 2009 and his patented leg length study in 2011.
 He is currently involved in a 10 year prospective custom knee replacement study and has recently completed a study with Dr. Richard Komistek analyzing the kinematics of custom knee replacements.
 This kinematic study was recently accepted for publication in Journal of Arthroplasty.

 Dr. Kurtz is a native of Houston, Texas and has lived in Nashville since 2000.
-He is married to Emily Graham Kurtz, the medical director at M-power Health.
+He is married to Emily Graham Kurtz, director of concierge medicine at Vanderbilt University.
 They have three children, Claire, Christian, and Caroline, and a yellow lab named Merry.
 He is a member of Westminster Presbyterian Church and volunteers for Habitat for Humanity.
 He is also a member of the Nashville Entrepreneur Center and enjoys helping local Nashville healthcare startups.

 - Rice University, (B.A. - Mechanical Engineering)